902 KAR 20:275. Mobile health services.

 g.
 Local health department.

-4. The mobile health clinic shall carry out, or arrange for an annual evaluation of its total program, shall consider the findings of the evaluation, and take corrective action, if necessary.
+b.
+Consider the findings of the evaluation and take corrective action, if necessary.
 The evaluation shall include:

 b.
 Microscopic examinations of urine sediment;

 f.
 Examination of stool specimens for occult blood;